Spiffer1/ConnectFour/README.md

 ConnectFour
 ===========

-Graphical game of Connect Four against a computer: Java
+Graphical game of Connect Four against a computer: Written in Java.